-Joe Storm can no longer ride a horse—and that hurts a lot more than his injured hip.
-Swallowing his pride, he takes a job as cook’s helper on a trail drive.
-There he meets the daughter of the owner of the trail herd.
-In spite of the opposition of her father, Sara befriends Joe.
-When the herd is sold to a rancher in Colorado Joe wonders if there will be a place on the ranch for a man who can’t ride.
-And he watches as Sara and her father head for California and out of his life.
-Facing life without the woman he has come to love, Joe must also confront his past when his father, whom he hasn’t seen in twelve years, arrives at the ranch.
+Joe Storm can no longer ride a horse—and that hurts more than his injured hip.
+Swallowing his pride, he takes a job as cook’s helper on a trail drive to a mountain ranch.
+In spite of the opposition of her father, the owner of the trail herd, Sara befriends Joe.
+Soon they are separated as Sara and her father head for California and out of his life.
 As Joe struggles to build a place for himself on the ranch, he longs to go to Sara in search of a happy forever.
 Only with the help of God and friends will Joe be able to achieve his dream.

 Falsely accused of murder, Dave is running from those who would rather see him behind bars than hear his side of the story.
 But what happens when his run from the law returns him home?

 Single parent Flint Tucker had no intention of leaving his three-year-old daughter on the ranch in Colorado with his parents.
-Not even for the dark haired beauty found on a mountain trail.
+Not even for the dark-haired beauty, he found on a mountain trail.
 So how did he end up in New York working for Stephanie Wellbourne?

 Stephanie Wellbourne needs help trying to save her position as CEO of her late father’s corporation.
 She’s sure Flint Tucker is just the man for the job if she can get him to stay in New York.
 Why is he not enticed by her wealth and position?